 The essence of God is unknowable; we cannot make any adequate positive statement about God.
 We must proceed by negatives - saying what God is not.
 So we can say that God is not like a human being, for example.
 Technically, we can use two terms here to refer to God: God is ineffable and God is transcategorial - beyond all our categories.
-We have a category of mercy, for example, and we can say that God is all-merciful, but we do not have any idea of just how merciful God is or of the quality of God's mercy; we do not have a category that will stretch to God's essence.
+We have a category of mercy, for example, and we can say that God is allmerciful but we do not have any idea of just how merciful God is or the quality of God's mercy; we do not have a category that will stretch to God's essence.
 The Islamic tradition tries to speak of this with a saying: God has one hundred mercies and God sends one mercy to the earth to suffice all beings for all ages.
-This means that if we could possibly imagine the sum total of all the mercy on earth throughout the ages, then we would know only one per cent of the mercy of God.
+This means that if we could possibly imagine the sum total of all mercy on earth throughout the ages, then we would know only one per cent of the mercy of God.

 Whenever we speak of God we must use the language of analogy.
 Let us proceed by a two-stage example.
 If I say that my foot is located on the end of my leg, we all know what that means.
 We possess the category of foot.
 So, by analogy, I can say that I am going to walk to the foot of the mountain.
-Mountains do not have feet, but by analogy we know that I am not going to walk to the summit of the mountain or half-way up; we know where the foot of the mountain is located.
+Mountains do not have feet but by analogy, we know that I am not going to walk to the summit of the mountain or half-way up; we know where the foot of the mountain is located.
 In the second stage, we take a category that we do not possess.
 Let us say that I want to explain the colour scarlet to a person who was born blind.
 Such a person does not possess the category of colour.
 How would we do it?
 We have to use a category that the person does possess and see if that can give some inkling of the colour scarlet.
 Imagine first the colour scarlet as we see it with our eyes: not crimson or cherry-red but scarlet.
-Then what non-visual images of scarlet come to our mind: "she walked into the room wearing a scarlet dress!" or "she was a scarlet woman!"
+Then what non-visual images of scarlet come to our mind: "she wore a scarlet dress!" or "she was a scarlet woman!"
 Now let us imagine that our person born blind has the category of sound; what sounds might convey something of scarlet to them?
 We could take them to a group of trumpeters and get them to blow a blazing, raucous fanfare.
 Try first to hear it - and then what non-aural associations does it convey?
 Can you see that there is a tiny carry-over from the fanfare of trumpets to scarlet?
 That is where we are when we speak of God.
-Whatever we say of God is within our own categories - a fanfare of trumpets - but we do not have the necessary categories to stretch to God's essence - we speak of a fanfare of trumpets but God speaks of scarlet.
+Whatever we say of God is within our own categories - a fanfare of trumpets - but we do not have the necessary categories to stretch to God's essence we speak of a fanfare of trumpets but God speaks of scarlet.
 Everything that we can say of the essence of God is like that - we cannot know or speak about God in God's very essence.
-Indeed, the words that one person uses to speak of God may not convey precisely the same meaning to another person; there is an element of subjectivity in all such language.